skybrush-io/flockwave-spec/doc/protocol/types.md

 ## `ErrorList`

 This type is simply an array of numbers, where each number represents a possible error condition.
-See [Error codes](#error-codes) for a detailed listing of all the error codes that are currently defined in the Flockwave protocol.
+See [Error codes](./errors.md) for a detailed listing of all the error codes that are currently defined in the Flockwave protocol.

 ## `GPSCoordinate`

 This type represents a coordinate given by a GPS in the usual "latitude, longitude, altitude above mean sea level, altitude above ground level" format using the WGS 84 reference system.

 Latitude and longitude should be specified with at least seven digits' precision if possible.
-(More than seven digits is usually not necessary because consumer GPS receivers are
+(More than seven digits is usually not necessary because consumer GPS receivers are not that accurate).

 **Fields**